 Failing to comply with these regulations is a Class 1 misdemeanor, with a maximum punishment is a fine of $2,500 and up to one year in jail.

 Further, if, as a result of failing to comply with these regulations your dog attacks a person or another animal, there are other penalties.
 We’ll outline these penalties below.

 What Happens if a Dangerous Dog Attacks Someone?

 If a dangerous dog attacks a person, its owner can be held criminally liable.
-The exact charges depend on the circumstances of the attack, as outlined below:

 - If the dog attacks and injures or kills another pet, it is a Class 2 misdemeanor.
 The maximum sentence is six months in jail and a fine of up to $1,000.

 - If the dog attacks and injures a person, it is a Class 1 misdemeanor.
 The maximum sentence is a jail sentence of up to one year, and a fine of up to $2,500.